ba-st/Ansible/docs/PublishSubscribe.md

 ## Next

-On the next tutorial learn how to refine this example, go ahead to learn the basics of [routing](Routing.md).
+In the next tutorial you'll learn how to refine this example, go ahead to learn the basics of [routing](Routing.md).